adjeielias90/Real-World-Datascience/readme.md

     You can avoid editing your dataset by adapting the code to fit it instead.
     This requires more experience to do.

+  * NB
+    For the projects that have more than one script make sure you run the pre-processing code before you attempt running the model.
+    This is because the model makes use of files that are created by the data preprocessing.

 ### Dependencies

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.